thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

     console.log('Welcome to the Internet.
 Please follow me.');
 })();
 ```
-**Declare all functions before they are used.** Inner functions should follow the var statement.
+**Declare all functions before they are used.** Inner functions should follow the let statement.
 This helps make it clear what variables are included in its scope.

 Do not use a space between the name of a function and the `(` (left parenthesis) of its parameter list.
 Use one space between the `)` (right parenthesis) and the `{` (left curly brace) that begins the statement body.
 The body itself is indented four spaces.
 The `}` (right curly brace) is aligned with the line containing the beginning of the declaration of the function.